Skip to main content

 2. Set risk rules

-If you want working patterns to study, this helps: Pine Script v6 Strategy Examples.
+If you want working patterns to study, these examples help: Pine Script v6 Strategy Examples.

 FAQs